noelvissers/djs-site-watcher/README.md

 ## Features
 List of features of the site-watcher bot:
-- Add site to watcher
 - Add multiple sites to watcher
 - Remove site from watcher
-- Monitoring specified elements of a site, to not get notified on dynamic elements like ads.
+- Monitoring specified elements of a site, to not get notified on dynamic elements (ex. ads)
-- Checking on a specified interval (1-60 minutes, default 5).
+- Checking on a specified interval (1-60 minutes, default `5`).
 - Manually update tracked sites
 - Show list of tracked sites
 - Open source!